NGnius/muss/mps-interpreter/README.md

 Explicitly reset an iterable.
 This useful for reusing an iterable variable.

+#### interlace(iterable1, iterable2, ...);

+Combine multiple iterables in an interleaved pattern.
+This is a variant of union(...) where the first item in iterable1, then iterable2, ... is returned, then the second item, etc. until all iterables are depleted.
+There is no limit on the amount of iterables which can be provided as parameters.

+#### union(iterable1, iterable2, ...);

+Combine multiple iterables in a sequential pattern.
+All items in iterable1 are returned, then all items in iterable2, ... until all provided iterables are depleted.
+There is no limit on the amount of iterables which can be provided as parameters.

 #### empty();

 Empty iterator.
 Useful for deleting items using replacement filters.